tsmith512/tsmithcreative/_posts/2017-04-20-building-travelogue.md

 summary: >
-  Combining automatic location tracking, geocoding, route planning, map design, and a custom theme frontend on a Tumblr blog to bring friends and family along on the ride of a lifetime.
-Twice.
+  Combining automatic location tracking, geocoding, route planning, map design, and a custom theme frontend on a Tumblr blog to bring friends and family along on one hell of a ride.
 tags: [development, aws, design, writing, photography]
 ---